 After this high, compliance again fluctuated between 2007 with 65% to 2015 in the mid-range with 75%.
 Then came a continued high: 2016 and 2017 had 81%, 2018 had 92%, 2019 had 84%, and 2021 had 100%.
 By January 2023, the G7 already had 81% compliance with the development commitments made in 2022.

 Causes and corrections

-The highest compliance, 92%, came from two development commitments that referenced the World Bank.
-The four with one-year timetables averaged 90%; the seven that referenced finance ministers averaged 87%; the 20 that specified a country averaged 77%; the 18 on debt relief averaged 76%; and the 31 on official development assistance averaged 74%.
+The highest compliance (92%) came with development commitments that reference the World Bank at 92%.
+Those referencing one-year timetables had 90%, those referencing finance ministers 87%, and those identifying a specific country 77%.
+Commitments on debt relief averaged compliance of 76%; the 31 commitments on official development assistance averaged 74%.

-Another cause of higher compliance is holding development ministers’ meetings before the summit.
-Of the 11 years with compliance data and development ministers’ meetings, nine meetings were held before the summit and averaged 81% compliance.
-The two held after the summit averaged only 65%.
-Overall, the years when development ministers met averaged 78%, higher than the 74% average of development commitments and higher than the 70% average for years when development ministers did not meet.
+Higher compliance also came after development ministers’ meetings were held before the summit.
+Of the 11 years with development ministers’ meetings, nine were held before the summit, which averaged 81% compliance.
+Two were held after the summit, which averaged only 65%.
+Those 11 years when development ministers met averaged 78%, higher than the 74% overall average for development commitments.
+No development ministers meeting has been scheduled under Japan’s presidency.

 Development working groups were created by at least six G7 summits.
 The three years with the highest compliance – 82% – established working groups on financing and sustainable development.
 The three years with the lowest compliance, averaging 72%, focused on Africa.

 At Hiroshima, therefore, G7 leaders should structure their development commitments to refer to the World Bank, set a one-year timetable and include the finance ministers in discussions on financing and sustainable development.